-- 2. Employees Hired by the Authority after December 1, 2012 with Reciprocal Retirement BenefitsAre Legacy Members under OCERS - a.
+- 2. Employees Hired by the Authority after December 1, 2012 who Aare Legacy Members under OCERS - a.
 Retirement Formula: These employees receive the 2% at age 55 formula in accordance with Government Code Section 31676.16.

 Employees shall pay their maximum employee contribution based on age of entry into OCERS, including any increases to the maximum employee contribution as calculated by OCERS.